mikeyhogarth/duckpond/README.md

 Once you've declared a contract, you can compare objects to it to see if the contract is fulfilled by the object:

-    MyContract.fulfilled_by?
+    MyContract.fulfills?
 "Hello"
     => true
-    MyContract.fulfilled_by?
+    MyContract.fulfills?
 12
     => false

-There is also a "bang" version of the fulfilled_by method, that raises an error instead of returning false.
+There is also a "bang" version of the #fulfills method, that raises an error instead of returning false.

-    MyContract.fulfilled_by!
+    MyContract.fulfills!
 12
     => RAISES ERROR!!

 Contracts can be combined into composite "super contracts" - contracts which are made up of